robolab-pavia/slr-kit/slrkit_projects.md

 ### acronyms
 This commands extracts acronyms from the papers.
 Its output format is suitable to be used with `FAWOC` to classify which acronym is relevant or not.
-If the input file (the *abstract* file) contains the `status` column created by the `journals filter` command, the `acronyms` command uses that column value to filter out the paper pubblished in the rejected journals.
+If the input file (the *abstract* file) contains the `status` column created by the `journals filter` command, the `acronyms` command uses that column value to filter out the paper published in the rejected journals.
 The output of this command will be called the *acronyms* file in the rest of this document.

 Usage: